 Zoe’s final texture output for her body is 512×512.
 Even though she is newer than Graves, she actually has a separate texture for her hair as well, so rather than cramming her hair onto her body texture as well, Riot decided to make a separate texture file.
 512 + 512 = 1024, so the division between two texture files makes sense.
 In her UVs everything is adequately sized to about the same to make sure they all get an even amount of resolution.
 You can also tell that she was not initially painted in 512×512 but rather downscaled after which is why she looks better than Graves.
 It helps that her face is quite large in the UVs in comparison for sure, but painting at a higher resolution before downscaling also plays a vital factor.

 TIP 2: Sometimes you may experience extreme lag when painting.
 Make sure on your brush properties that you only have “color” toggled.

 TIP 3: Generally League has lighting that is top-down, so you want to paint your shadows as such.
 Baking your AO map is very important as it takes care of where the shadows generally are.
 Underneath the arms and on the sides of the body for example and on the inner leg.
 Sometimes these details are missed by beginner eyes, so baking the AO helps to take care of that with ease.

-Here in this diagram you can see a very simplified example of how this lighting works looks like.
+Here in this diagram you can see a very simplified example of how this lighting works.
 As we move towards the legs, there will be more darkness and less contrast between highlights and shadows.
 Pool Party Jarvan is a fantastic example to look at.
 The closer the body is the ground, the less contrast there will be between lights and darks.
 As you travel up, there will be more contrast.